Landlord Horror Stories

 Ok, everyone.
 Today, we are going to hear about some horror stories.
 No, not your run of the mill “we broke down on a back road on a cold, dark, rainy night” horror stories.
 No no. This is something much worse.
 Today…we are going to hear about…landlord horror stories!
 Ahh!
-And how you can protect yourself, your property and your community by having a smart, capable property manager.
+And how you can protect yourself, your property, and your community by having a smart, capable property manager.
 Here we go!

 Horror story: One sunny Spring day, a very well dressed man rolled up to the leasing office where I was working at the time.
 When I say “rolled up,” I mean that he rolled up in a very nice car and told me he was a VP at one of the banks in downtown Charlotte, NC – where I lived at the time.
-When I mentioned first having to run a background check, he said his wife had recently died and he wanted to rent ASAP.
+When I mentioned first having to run a background check, he said his wife had recently died, and he wanted to rent ASAP.
 I felt bad for him.
-Plus, he flashed a lot of cash and so, I stupidly agreed.
+Plus, he flashed a lot of cash, so I stupidly agreed.
 After the first month, he never paid rent again.
-When I started to evict him, I found out he had filed bankruptcy and therefore, by law, he did not have to pay me rent while he was in bankruptcy court.
+When I started to evict him, I found out he had filed bankruptcy, and therefore, by law, he did not have to pay me rent while he was in bankruptcy court.
 He lived there for seven months without paying a dime.
-Later, I found out he had done this multiple times to both homeowners and apartment complexes.
+Later, I found out he had done this multiple times to homeowners and apartment complexes.

-Why a property manager would have helped: Because a property manager would NOT rent without first running both a background check AND a credit check.
-In fact, they would also make sure to collect recent pay stubs and maybe even get previous landlord recommendations, too!
+Why a property manager would have helped: Because a property manager would NOT rent without first running both a background check AND a credit check, in fact, they would also make sure to collect recent pay stubs and maybe even get previous landlord recommendations, too!

-Why a property manager would have helped: A property manager would NEVER allow tenants to make these kind of changes to the property – especially without permission!
+Why a property manager would have helped: A property manager would NEVER allow tenants to make these kinds of changes to the property – especially without permission!
 Keep in mind, very few things in life are free!

-Why a property manager would have helped: Moral of the story?
+Why would a property manager have helped: Moral of the story?
 Background checks!
 Previous landlord recommendations!

 Think you have what it takes to become a property manager?